-I make the mistake of describing that work—so different from what had gone before in its presentation of active, unbridled female sensuality—as “seminal” and Schneemann rightly pulls me up.
+I make the mistake of describing that work (so different from what had gone before in its presentation of active, unbridled female sensuality) as “seminal” and Schneemann rightly pulls me up.
 “Seminal is such a funny word.
 It means ‘spermy’.”
 We grapple for more appropriate alternatives.
 “Eggy?” she suggests.
 “Ovaryish?
 No, we don’t do that, it doesn’t work.
 Maybe someday,” she smiles ruefully.

 “It all came out of the stroke, the mark, collage, the tear, the rip, the positioning of visual elements as active events,” she says.
 “I didn’t think of them as being important.
-They were just images that I had to physicalize.
+They were just images that I had to physicalise.
 It took a very long time for them to have some cultural presence.”

 These radical works were met at the time with shock, annoyance, confusion and outrage.
 Yet it’s hard to overstate the influence Schneemann’s performative pieces have had on younger artists.
 Tracey Emin’s three-week-long naked performance at a Swedish gallery in 1996, Exorcism of the Last Painting I Ever Made, would have been unthinkable without Schneemann, as would Matthew Barney’s Drawing Restraint II (1988), where he produced graphite images on his studio walls, suspended in a moving harness.

 Male counterparts who orchestrated happenings, such as Red Grooms, Robert Whitman and Jim Dine, on the other hand, continued to be viewed as sculptors and painters.
-“It’s hard to have people understand that women were hugely significant but they had no importance,” she says of the sixties and seventies scene.
+“It’s hard to have people understand that women were hugely significant but they had no importance,” she says of the 1960s and 1970s scene.

 Everyone made ends meet doing weird jobs.
 Schneemann worked as a dog drier in a pet shop, an extra in porn films and a life model.
 She choreographed productions for the influential Judson Dance Theater and participated in Claes Oldenburg’s Store Days and Andy Warhol’s Factory, among many other collaborations.

-She acknowledges that tremendous progress has been made in women’s art and “istory”, her term for a gender-neutral history, but worries that it’s in jeopardy from the current political situation.
-“The suppressors are once again in control of everything… women’s rights are once again denied, suppressed, denigrated, made obscene.”
+She acknowledges that tremendous progress has been made in women’s art and “istory”, her term for a gender-neutral history, but worries that it’s in jeopardy from the current political situation: “The suppressors are once again in control of everything… women’s rights are once again denied, suppressed, denigrated, made obscene.”

 “The world as I wish it to be is crumbling and shattering, and in my age group my contemporaries are dying left and right,” she says.
 “So all these young people are all excited and ‘aren’t you thrilled and isn’t this wonderful and we’re so proud, and look what you’ve done’.
-All right, ok, ok, ok.
+All right, okay, okay, okay.
 I don’t know what you’re talking about.”